Watch Jennifer Lopez Walk In On Katy Perry Changing Into A Burger Suit In The Met Gala Bathroom

 But this isn’t the first time Lopez and Perry’s appearances at the Met Gala has caused a bit of a stir.

-Back in 2017, Jennifer and Madonna were both accused of not looking too impressed to seeing the “I Kissed A Girl” singer performing during the fashion event two years ago
+Back in 2017, Jennifer and Madonna were both accused of not looking too impressed by seeing the “I Kissed A Girl” singer performing during the fashion event two years ago

 The Daily Mail shared photos of the twosome with some bizarre reactions on their faces as Katy took to the stage to perform the track “Bon Appétit” after a video of their reaction from inside the event was posted to social media.